superbobry/blog/content/pyspark-namedtuple.md

 Down the `print` hole
 ---------------------

-The `AttributeError` we got clearly indicates the cause of the failure -- the `combine` method is not there.
+The `AttributeError` we just got clearly indicates the cause of the failure -- the `combine` method is not there.
 What if PySpark somehow transformed the `Summary`, so that the executors actually got a different `Summary` class?
 As crazy at it sounds it's worth checking out.